Lambda Expressions β Advanced Concepts β

 boolean test(T n, T m);

-In this interface:
+}In this interface:

-is a generic type parameter.The
+Tis a generic type parameter.The

-method takes two parameters of typeT
+testmethod takes two parameters of typeTand returns aboolean.

-Using the Interface with Lambdas
+Using the Interface with Lambdas β

 class GenericFunctionalInterfaceDemo {